karan95/reactx-select/README.md

-## Reactx-Select
+## Reactx2-Select

 The Select control for React.

 Features include:

-Flexible approach to data, with customisable functions Extensible styling API
+Flexible approach to data, with customisable functions
+Extensible styling API

 ### Installation and usage